thottiamrp/modernweb-2019dec9/Labs/Ch03-review/README.md

 ## Steps:

+1. If you need extra practice with Object literals and Arrays in JavaScript, go into the `/JS Review/README.md` and complete that review first.

 1. In the `WIP` folder, create a folder called `ReviewBasics`.
 You can create this folder by right-clicking the `WIP` folder, and choosing New Folder.

 1. Create a file in the new folder.
 You can right-click the `ReviewBasics` folder and choose New File.
 Call the file `practice.html`.